Services

 What is a divorce house buyout?

-This could be done by one party offering the value of home or the remaining share of mortgage to the other party, and if agreed then the other party would lose ownership of the property.
+This could be done by one party offering the value of the home or the remaining share of the mortgage to the other party, and if agreed, then the other party would relinquish ownership of the property.

 Why is a house buyout necessary during a divorce?